 The period of validity for the ETA for Israel is 2 years.
 However, this is only for stays of up to three months (90 days).
 The Israeli e-visa does not authorize you to stay in Israel for any longer than this period consecutively.

-Your ETA may be delayed or rejected if your application details were incorrect, incomplete or intentionally omitted.
+Your ETA-IL may be delayed or rejected if your application details were incorrect, incomplete or intentionally omitted.
 It may also be rejected if you have a serious criminal background or have a history of violating the terms of your stay in Israel before.

 Yes, you can.
 However, you may risk being denied again for the same reasons.
 Make sure to address the issues in your application before submitting a new one.
 In some cases, you may need to apply for a traditional visa.